itsvks19/axon-acode/readme.md

 - **Direct Code Insertion**: Insert AI-generated code directly into your editor
 - **Secure API Key Storage**: Encrypted storage of your API keys
 - **Modern UI**: Clean, responsive chat interface with syntax highlighting

+> [!WARNING]
+> In the latest version, Axon might not work properly.
+If you encounter any error then try changing the **"AI Model"** in the settings.

 ## Setup